axelhahn/cronwrapper/docs/20_Usage/40_Helper_functions.md

 cw.lock
     verify locking and create one if no active lock was found param  string  optional: string to create sonething uniq if your script can be started with multiple parameters
+    see cw.lockstatus, cw.unlock

+cw.lockstatus
+    check status of locking
+    exit code is 0 if locking is active
+    Example: if cw.lockstatus; then echo Lock is ACTIVE; else echo NO LOCKING; fi see cw.lock, cw.unlock

 cw.quit
     quit script with showing the total exitcode.